R v K:

-R v.
-AB & Ors [Southwark Crown Court, Trial listed 2016] Led junior representing the sales and Marketing Director in a multi-handed tax fraud.
-The defendant is alleged to have concerned in promoting fraudulent investment schemes, dishonestly sheltering approximately £175million from tax and accruing millions of pounds of fees.
+R v AB & Ors (Southwark Crown Court, 2016) Led junior representing the Sales and Marketing Director in a multi-handed tax fraud.
+The defendant is alleged to have been concerned in promoting fraudulent investment schemes, dishonestly sheltering approximately £175million from tax and accruing millions of pounds of fees.
 The case concerns the sophisticated and extensive network of international financial and corporate entities to disguise other defendant’s beneficial interests and to give the impression of legitimate loan funding to increase the tax relief apparently applicable to investors.
 Initial disclosure in the case amounts to over 1 million pages.

 Money laundering case defending against SFO prosecution concluded 2016:

 Successfully defended Hong Kong businessman James Sutherland, chairman of a large group of fiduciary companies, securing his acquittal as the main defendant in a criminal trial on money laundering charges concerning $120m proceeds of a boiler room fraud (Southwark Crown Court, 2016)

 Strategic advice after police raid on City Forex company (ongoing) 2015:

 Representing the former CEO of a foreign exchange company, providing pre-charge advice in relation to an ongoing investigation concerning suspected large scale investor fraud.

 Corruption case defending against SFO Prosecution concluded June 2014: